Learn something new every day

 Goldfish are one of the "dirtyist" types of fish you can get, meaning they create a lot of waste that turns to harmful ammonia in the water.
 They can also get large, if they are well taken care of and live long enough, so your idea for a 30g tank is a good one.

 While there are small, cheap filters available, they will not do much good for three goldfish and you'll be wasting your money and become frustrated.
-You will thank yourself in the long run if instead you get a cannister filter that will sit below the tank, under the stand.
-It sucks water down into the cannister by gravity feed, then pumps it back up into the tank through a spray bar that disturbs the water's surface, adding oxygen.
-The cannister is filled with several types of media to not only strain the water of impurities, but grow good biological bacteria.
-I think wiseGEEK has an article on cannsiter filters.
+You will thank yourself in the long run if instead you get a canister filter that will sit below the tank, under the stand.
+It sucks water down into the canister by gravity feed, then pumps it back up into the tank through a spray bar that disturbs the water's surface, adding oxygen.
+The canister is filled with several types of media to not only strain the water of impurities, but grow good biological bacteria.
+I think wiseGEEK has an article on canister filters.

 And yes, you would cycle the 30g first, fishless with the filter installed, then add the fish once the tank is cycled.